 But, it doesn’t have to be.
-An easy way to start is with a one-page business plan.
+An easy way to start is with a one-page business plan or Lean Plan.

-There’s really not any difference between a “one page business plan” and a good executive summary.
-The only real possible difference is the that the “one page plan” must absolutely fit on one page in a font that most people can still read, while a traditional executive summary can extend to two or three pages, but really should never be longer than that.
+There’s really not much difference between a “one-page business plan, ” a Lean Plan, and a good executive summary.
+The only real possible difference is the that the “one-page plan” must absolutely fit on one page in a font that most people can still read, while a traditional executive summary can extend to two or three pages, but really should never be longer than that.

 If you can condense your executive summary to one page, that’s great.
 Investors don’t have lots of time to read and a one-page executive summary will get the idea of your business across succinctly.
 It’s actually a very good exercise to trim down your executive summary to the absolute minimum.
 This will force you to trim needless words and communicate your business idea clearly and with minimal clutter.

-The content of your executive summary is by far the most important thing.
+Don’t forget, the content of your one-page plan is far more important than the formatting.
 Too many companies spend time focusing on presentation and graphical display of their plans when what they are saying and how they are saying it is really the most critical aspect of your executive summary.
 Don’t get me wrong, you don’t want to have an ugly presentation, but focus on the content more than anything else.